-- the OSSM Installation Contractor for a new or upgraded OSSM system - · Pre-purchase inspection from Council or a nominated licensed plumber - Council records and council inspection processes.
+- the OSSM Installation Contractor for a new or upgraded OSSM system - Pre-purchase inspection from Council or a nominated licensed plumber - Accessing Council Information - Council inspection programs.

 Purchasers of properties with an existing OSSM system must also lodge an Application for an Approval to Operate with Council.